rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 ...
 {{< /highlight >}}

-In addition, you need to make sure to create such a database, in this case it is called *mytestdatabase* in the npm script, on the command line with `psql` and `createdb` or `CREATE DATABASE`.
+You also need to make sure to create such a database.
+Mine is called *mytestdatabase* in the npm script, which I added in the command line with `psql` and `createdb` or `CREATE DATABASE`.

-Finally, you need to ensure to start with a seeded and consistent database every time you run your test server.
-Therefore you can set the database re-seeding flag depending on the set test database environment variable in the *src/index.js* file:
+Finally, you must start with a seeded and consistent database every time you run a test server.
+To do this, set the database re-seeding flag to depend on the set test database environment variable in the *src/index.js* file:

 {{< highlight javascript "hl_lines=3 5 6" >}}
 ...